franciscospauldingastudillo/Q-and-AI/README.md

 # Q-and-AI
-A machine learning algorithm for binary classification of human- and AI-generated text
+A machine learning algorithm for binary classification of human- (wikipedia) and AI- (ChatGPT) generated text